AmmaarD/Meme-Generator/README.md

-# Learning React with Scrimba: Travel Journal
+# Learning React with Scrimba: Meme Generator

 This repository shows some of the work done relating to Scrimba's Learn React course.
-In this case the **Travel Journal** under the **Data-Driven React** section of the Scrimba Course.
+In this case the **Meme Generator** under the **SIde Effects** section of the Scrimba Course.

 ## Resources